-The Graves Library will provide one local author, chosen through an open call for applications, with a private writing room on the second floor of the library-owned Perkins House (below) for a term of one year.
+The Graves Library will provide one local author, chosen through an open call for applications, with a private writing room within the library.
 The room will be modestly furnished with a desk, chair, lamp, bookcase, and reading chair.

 The only duties of the writer-in-residence will be to construct some type of community payback program or event during the year, which could include hosting a writers group, organizing a seasonal open reading, or offering writing mentorships to local teens.

 - The residency is open to all writers who are residents of Graves Library’s service area: Kennebunkport, Kennebunk, and Arundel.

 - Applicants must be 18 years of age or older at the time of the application.

 Please read carefully.
 Incomplete applications will not be considered.